aws-samples/aws-ai-ml-workshop-kr/README.md

 ## How To Use This Material?

-* If you are attending AWS Korea's AI/ML workshop, session leaders will guide you entire procedure.
+* If you are attending AWS Korea's AI/ML workshop, session leaders will guide you the entire procedure.
-    * For workshop participants, please check and register the credit if provided by the session leaders.
+    * For workshop participants, please check and register a credit if provided by session leaders.
 * If you want to test this lab by yourself, we recommend to use the latest material stored in `/src/release/YEAR-MM` directory.
     * Download the PDF file in `/src/release/YEAR-MM` directory.
-It includes the complete instruction on how to start your SageMaker notebook server, clone this repository into it, and performing labs.
+It includes a complete instruction on how to start your SageMaker notebook server, clone this repository into it, and perform the lab.
     * Please note that lab materials here may occur the charge depending on your choice of instance types and use of other AWS services.
-    * Each `/src/release/YEAR-MM` directory has README.MD file that explains the change from the previous version.
-Read it carefully if it meets with your needs.
+    * Each `/src/release/YEAR-MM` directory has README.MD file that explains the changes from the previous version.
+Read it carefully whether it meets your needs.

 ## Clean Up
 To avoid incurring unnecessary charges, use the AWS Management Console to delete the resources that you created for this exercise.
 For the latest information, please refer [here](https://docs.aws.amazon.com/sagemaker/latest/dg/ex1-cleanup.html).